kmarkus/rFSM/README.md

 within one step.
 Because the rFSM engine drops events after each steps this information would otherwise be lost.

-To enable event memory, all you need to do is load the `rfsm_emem` module.
+To enable event memory, all you need to do is load the `rfsm.emem` module.
 Checkout the `examples/emem_test.lua` for more details.

-### Await: trigger transition only after receiving multiple events
+### `rfsm.await`: trigger transition only after receiving multiple events

 In a nutshell, this plugin permits to trigger transitions only after multiple events have been received.
 These events can be received in